WillemNieuwenhuisSoft/camera_capture/readme.md

 > [!CAUTION]
 >
 > When installing on Windows, preferable make sure Python is installed from https://python.org.
-> When Python is installed from the Microsoft Store, `pip install camera-capture` will install, but not fully adjust the `Path` environment variable.
-The installation issues a warning (the exact path is likely not the same, but it should look similar):
 >
-> WARNING: The script normalizer.exe is installed in `<userprofile\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts` which is not on `PATH`.
-Consider adding this directory to `PATH` or, if you prefer to suppress this warning, use --no-warn-script-location.
-> WARNING: The script capture.exe is installed in `<userprofile>\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts` which is not on `PATH`.
+> If however, Python is installed from the Microsoft Store, `pip install camera-capture` will properly install, but not fully adjust the `Path` environment variable.
-> Consider adding this directory to `PATH` or, if you prefer to suppress this warning, use --no-warn-script-location.
+> The installation issues a warning.
+Consider adding the mentioned directory to `PATH`.
->
-> To make full use of the `camera-capture` feature consider following this advice.

 ---

-## How the App Works
+## How to use the app

-1. **Configuration**
-   The app uses a configuration file (`camera.config`) in your user profile directory to store settings such as the root folder for saving images, capture interval, and start/end times.

-2. **Camera Locations**
-   Camera URLs and location names are loaded from a user provided CSV file (default = `camera_locations.txt`).
-Each row should have a `url` and a `location` column.
-The user is free to add/remove locations at will.

-3. **Image Capture**
-   For each camera, the app downloads the latest image and saves it in a folder structure:
-   `root_folder/location/YYYY/MM/DD/`
-   The root_folder is read from the configuration file when starting the app.

-4. **Scheduling**
-   The app can run once, repeat for the current day, or repeat indefinitely, based on your command line options.
-For all locations the scheduled start and end time per day are equal.

-   The capture moments are equally spaced after the `start` time and will stop on or before the `end` time, never after.

-5. **CLI Configuration**
-   You can list and update configuration settings using the CLI.

----

-## Command Line Options

 The app provides several commands and subcommands: